Quick Answer: Best Garage Sauna

 Do you need a permit for a garage sauna?

-What's the cheapest garage sauna option?
+What's the most compact garage sauna option?

 Is an infrared or traditional sauna better for a garage?

 Infrared is easier — plugs into a standard 120V outlet, heats up in 10–20 minutes, and produces minimal humidity.
 Traditional saunas deliver higher heat and steam but require 240V wiring and better ventilation.
 Both work great in garages.
+Combo units like the Finnmark FD-4 Trinity deliver both experiences in one cabin.

 Can I use HSA or FSA funds for a garage sauna?